VISAS & VACCINES

 The total rainfall averages approximately 3400 millimeters per year

-Dry season: Approximately between June and September
+Dry season: Approximately between the beginning of June and the end of September

 The humidity averages approximately 92%